Hearts and Minds (film): Critical reception

 Hearts and Minds has attracted widely polarized opinions from film critics since its release.
 Reviewers commonly consider it either a masterpiece of political/documentary filmmaking or a propagandistic hatchet job on the Vietnam War, with some viewing it as both.
 A mixture of mostly contemporary film critic reviews on the review tallying website Rotten Tomatoes reports that 90% of the 40 film critic reviews they tallied were positive with an average critics score of 8.31 out of 10.

 Vietnam War films from the 1960s to the 1970s reflected deep divisions at home over the war.
 Some reflected pro-war sentiments and vilified anti-war protesters, while others stood at the opposite end and criticized government officials and policies.
 Hearts and Minds was one of the first of the latter to be produced and released before the war's end in 1975.

 Vincent Canby of The New York Times called the film an "epic documentary ... [that] recalls this nation's agonizing involvement in Vietnam, something you may think you know all about, including the ending.
 But you don't."
 Canby included the film among his ten best of 1975, calling it a "fine, complex, admittedly biased meditation upon American power" and a movie "that will reveal itself as one of the most all-encompassing records of the American civilization ever put into one film."
 Desson Thomson of The Washington Post described it as "one of the best documentaries ever made, a superb film about the thoughts and feelings of the era, the whole festering, spirited animus of it."
 Rex Reed called it that year's "best film at the Cannes Film Festival" and stated that "[t]his is the only film I have ever seen that sweeps away the gauze surrounding Vietnam and tells the truth."
 World Movies, the Australian subscription TV channel, included Hearts and Minds in its 2007 series of 25 Docs You Must See Before You Die.

-Other reviewers have criticized the movie for its biased presentation.
+Other reviewers have criticized the movie for bias.
 Roger Ebert for the Chicago Sun Times wrote in his three-star review: "Here is a documentary about Vietnam that doesn't really level with us ...
 If we know something about how footage is obtained and how editing can make points, it sometimes looks like propaganda ...
 And yet, in scene after scene, the raw material itself is so devastating that it brushes the tricks aside."